UniStuttgart-VISUS/megamol/plugins/gui/README.md

 *Use `Shift` for resetting the window to fit the currrent viewport.

-**NOTE:**\
+**NOTE**
-Hotkeys use the key mapping of the US keyboard layout.
+* Hotkeys use the key mapping of the US keyboard layout.
 Other keyboard layouts are currently not considerd or recognised.
 Consider possible transposed `z` and `y` which are used in `undo` and `redo` hotkeys on text input.

 #### Parameters